 I eat a big green salad pretty much every day.
 Eating a big green salad daily is a fantastic way to pack in phytonutrients, fiber, vitamins, minerals, and antioxidants… the good stuff!

 Unfortunately, many people get bored of salads.
 This is because they’re doing it all wrong.

 Below are 6 tips for keeping your salad routine “fresh”:

 - DRESSING DRESSING DRESSING

-I. Start with a healthy oil like olive oil, flax oil or hemp oil.
+I. Start with a healthy oil like extra virgin olive oil, avocado oil, MCT oil or cold-pressed hemp oil.

 II.
 Add an acid.
-You can use fresh lemon juice, apple cider vinegar, balsamic vinegar, etc. or a combination of these.
+You can use fresh lemon or lime juice, apple cider vinegar, balsamic vinegar, etc. or a combination of these.

 III.
 Season.
 Add a little quality salt like Himalayan or Celtic sea salt and some fresh pepper to taste.